 - Use deserialization methods like JSON, XML, and YAML that are language-agnostic

 You can check your application manually from the source code site and in the running state for insecure deserialization testing.

 You can also use a static code analysis tool.
-However, it would require access to your code and would only see your application’s “theoretical” view in a non-executed way.
+However, it would require access to your code and only see your application’s “theoretical” view in a non-executed way.

-If you want to test your executed, running application, the best approach is to use a dynamic application security testing tool.
+To test your executed, running application, the best approach is to use a dynamic application security testing tool.
 It can automatically scan your web application or API.

 To test if your web application is vulnerable to insecure deserialization, you can run an invasive free scan through our Vulnerability Testing Software.